 So I decided to test this transceiver at home and to friends using other type of antennas and accessories to get a complete impression of performances of this transceiver in the field, in all working conditions that we could usually meet.
 The only thing that I had not the opportunity to test was its behaviour in DX-pedition, but according to what we hear on bands, we can already say that it is a big competitor very appreciated.
 But I needed to forge my own opinion.
 Here are my commentaries.

 First out of the box impression

-To be franck I didn't really selected the FT-1000MP for its design, what we will discuss below, but first of all for its performances and quick access to controls.
+To be franck I didn't really selected Yaesu FT-1000MP Mark-V for its design, what we will discuss below, but first of all for its performances and many controls.
 It is indeed what we all require in buying a high-end transceiver : a great performer with all useful controls, lights and menu settings within reach.
 If in addition it could be fine that should be of course a plus, all the more that I like the new design of some of its competitors.

 Hopefully the FT-1000MP Mark-V "Field" version offers a built-in AC power supply that already solve one of these problems.
 Even if it operates at "only" 100 W PEP it works on either from 117/240 V AC mains, or from 13.8 V DC mobile/portable power.
 The "Field" is thus better suited to a small shack, to DX-peditions or a Field Day than the classic Mark-V. But in both cases this transceiver is imposing.

 The Mark-V comes with adjustable feet that you can turn to the right to lift the transceiver of about 1 cm over the desk.
 In my humble opinion Yaesu might double this height to improve the access to the all serie of buttons aligned at the bottom of the front panel.
 This is not mandatory but that could offer still more comfort.
 The alternative is to place the transceiver higher on your shelf.